Noname323583/Traffic-analyzer-project/README.md

 Configuration:
 To use your own AbuseIPDB API key, replace “abuse_api_key” with your actual API key in the code.

-Also, adjust the “days” variable to set how far back you want to check IPs that were checked before (the default is 20 days).
+Also, adjust the “days” variable to set how far back you want to check abuse report of an IP (the default is 20 days).

 Output Format:
-The script prints whether each IP address is clean or abusive based on AbuseIPDB's data for the past 20 days.
+The script prints whether each IP address is clean or abusive based on AbuseIPDB' data.
 If an error occurs during checking, it will print a message with the error details.
-For private IP addresses and those that have been  checked recently, it will skip these checks and print a message indicating this.
+Private IP addresses and those that have been checked recently, will be skiped with a printed message.